Generic Name: cytarabine

 What are the possible side effects of cytarabine?

-- pale skin, easy bruising, unusual bleeding, feeling light-headed;
+- low platelets or red blood cells--pale skin, easy bruising, unusual bleeding, tiredness, feeling light-headed, cold hands and feet;

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.